-California governor offers $144 billion budget, ups savings
+California governor offers $144B budget, sees big surplus

 Newsom’s proposal kicks off negotiations with the Legislature.
 Lawmakers have until June 15 to approve a balanced spending plan or lose pay.

-Newsom has already outlined more than $2.5 billion in spending proposals focused on early childhood education and health care.
-He also plans to ask lawmakers to vastly expand the state’s paid leave program for new parents.
+Newsom previously outlined more than $2.5 billion in spending proposals focused on early childhood education and health care.
+He’s also asking lawmakers to vastly expand the state’s paid leave program for new parents.
 He’s framed his budget as a “California for All” agenda that looks to close the gaps between rich and poor.

-The Democratic governor is announcing his plans during a time of sustained prosperity in California, which clawed back from a $27 billion deficit following the Great Recession that required deep and painful cuts to education, health care and just about every other service offered.
+The Democratic governor announced his plans during a time of sustained prosperity in California, which clawed back from a $27 billion deficit following the Great Recession that required deep and painful cuts to education, health care and just about every other service offered.

 This year, state revenue has soared since lawmakers and Brown approved a $139 billion budget for the fiscal year that ends June 30.